 The School made various amendments to the original budget during the year based on changes in expected funding sources and expenditures.
-The most significant budgetary amendment was to increase the amount budgeted for Escambia County District School Board revenue and instruction expenditures.
+The most significant budgetary amendment was to decrease the amount budgeted for Escambia County District School Board revenue and increase the amount budgeted for pupil transportation services.